bensanmorris/practical_performance/README.md

 - run your app
 - generate a top 10 most costly OpenCV functions report as follows: `[opencv_repo_location]/modules/ts/misc/trace_profiler.py [your_opencv_trace_dir]/OpenCVTrace.txt 10`

+# OpenCV and multi-threading

+- you can influence the number of internal threads used by OpenCV viz the `cv::setNumThreads()` call however...
+- if you do this and profile you will notice that by and large OpenCV internally processes most of its work under a single thread
+- lesson: if you want better cpu utilisation then perform application level threading (calling OpenCV from multiple threads in your application where your operations are parallelisable)

 # Links

 - Agner Fog's CPU optimisation manual: https://www.agner.org/optimize/optimizing_cpp.pdf